 Looking for some inspiration for your Canary Islands trip?
-Then check out these 10 amazing places that are highly worth adding to your itinerary.
+Then check out these 10 amazing places in the Canaries that are highly worth adding to your itinerary.

-The Canary Islands are known mostly as a beach holiday destination, but they’re also blessed with beautiful towns and spectacular nature, as I will show you here.
+While the Canary Islands are known mostly as a beach holiday destination, they’re also blessed with beautiful towns and spectacular nature, as I will focus on here.
 For even more travel inspiration, don’t miss my guides to Tenerife, La Gomera, La Palma, and more!

 Plan your Canary Islands trip

 It’s impossible to miss Mount Teide when you’re on Tenerife.
 This 3,715 m (12,188 ft) tall volcanic mountain can even be seen from the other Canarian islands.
 Its summit is the highest point in Spain and the highest point above sea level in the islands of the Atlantic, making it a truly epic sight.

 You can hike up Teide, though reaching the very peak requires a mountaineering licence, so the true summit is best left for the most adventurous.
 That said, a cable car will take you nearly to the top, from where you have incredible panoramic views of Tenerife’s central crater.

 2. Las Palmas de Gran Canaria

 The capital city of Gran Canaria is vibrant and surprisingly cultural, encompassing a faintly Miami-like modern section along several city beaches, as well as an authentic colonial-era historic core.

 Perhaps because of seeing mostly images of Gran Canaria’s southern mega-resorts, I had not expected Las Palmas to have such an easy charm.
 Historic squares such as Plaza de Santa Ana reminded me of Andalucia, while the modern sections offer all manner of parks, entertainment, and conveniences.
 It’s a perfect base from which to explore Gran Canaria.